 In the US, Financial Crimes Enforcement Network (FinCEN) does not consider cryptocurrencies to be legal tender meanwhile the Internal Revenue Service (IRS) considers crypto and digital assets to be property and taxed accordingly.
-This mismatch of classifying crypto by two government bodies made it harder for crypto and blockchain business to get the type of oversight needed to grow.
-Each state in the United States have their financial laws and as such, companies must register in each state they wish to do business in.
+This mismatch of classifying crypto by two government bodies made it harder for crypto and blockchain businesses to get the type of oversight needed to grow.
+Each state in the United States has its financial laws and as such, companies must register in each state they wish to do business.
 As of 2019, 32 US states have specific crypto-regulation and guidance and bitcoin specifically granted the same financial safeguards as traditional financial assets.

 In Europe, the overall crypto-asset approach is positive and progressive towards innovation and regulation.
 In January 2020 the 5th Anti-Money Laundering Directive AML5D came into law requiring crypto-asset firms to register with their local regulator to continue to do business.
 Some of these businesses and registered entities in the EU see the legislation as a step forward to greater adoption and widespread use of cryptocurrencies and digital assets, while some have chosen to move to other jurisdictions with no regulatory oversight.

 In the UK, the FCA has become the anti-money laundering and counter-terrorism finance watchdog for crypto-assets taking over from the HMRC.
-The FCA states that all businesses relating to crypto-assets such as Exchanges, ATMs, Peer-to-Peer platforms, custodian wallet providers and token issuers must register with the FCA and comply with all issued guideline rules.
+The FCA states that all businesses relating to crypto-assets such as Exchanges, ATMs, Peer-to-Peer platforms, custodian wallet providers, and token issuers must register with the FCA and comply with all issued guidelines and rules.

-The Financial Conduct Authorities interpretation of crypto assets has also improved in recent years to included different recognition of different assets.
+The Financial Conduct Authorities' interpretation of crypto assets has also improved in recent years to include different recognition of different assets.

 Exchange Tokens - "These are not issued or backed by any central authority and are intended and designed to be used as a means of exchange.
 They tend to be a decentralized tool for buying and selling goods and services without traditional intermediaries.”

-The tokens in this category are tokens such as Ethereum, Cardano and other smart contract or platform decentralized eco-systems.
+The tokens in this category are tokens such as Ethereum, Cardano, and other smart contracts or platform decentralized eco-systems.